 Along with the 2018 consultation on the National Arts and Disability Strategy, the outcomes of the consultation on the National Disability Strategy will help inform a renewed National Arts and Disability Strategy.
-There will be a second phase of targeted consultation with arts and disability stakeholders on this document when it is ready, currently expected to be in the first half of 2021.

 All Australian governments remain committed to improving access to and participation in the arts by people with disability, and the current National Arts and Disability Strategy continues indefinitely until it is renewed.
 Further information about the National Disability Strategy is available on the Department of Social Service's website.

 A Discussion Paper and Research Overview supported the first consultation and are available below:

 Key results of the national consultation

 Research Overview of Arts and Disability in Australia